Nandaka/PixivUtil2/readme.md

 - checkNewVersion

   Set to `True` to check new releases in github.
+- notifyBetaVersion

+  Set to `False` to ignore beta releases.
 - openNewVersion

   Set to `False` to disable opening new releases in browser.